 I’ve spent a lot of my life studying animation informally, and then I got myself a position at a major motion picture studio (Rhythm & Hues) and for the past nine years I’ve been immersed in the art, technology and culture of feature animation.
-I’ve helped write the animation training curriculae here at the studio, and I had a chance to visit the topic of the Twelve Priniciples of Animation to support some of the coursework I helped develop.
+I helped write the animation training curriculae during my time at the studio, and some of my students went on to win Academy Awards for their work.

 I thought I’d share.